JCSDA/jedi-docs/docs/inside/jedi-components/saber/SABER_testing.rst

 - :code:`adjoint test`: boolean flag to run adjoint test on all SABER blocks in the error covariance.
 Default is false.
 - :code:`adjoint tolerance`: Relative tolerance for adjoint test.
 Default is 1e-12.
-- :code:`inverse test`: boolean flag to run inverse tests (inner and outer, see below) on all SABER block.
+- :code:`inverse test`: boolean flag to run inverse tests (inner and outer, see below) on all outer SABER block.
 Default is false.
 - :code:`inverse tolerance`: Relative tolerance for inverse test.
 Default is 1e-12.

 SABER block parameters used for testing